roman-milk/roman-milk.github.io/aunt-hazels-hairy-pussy.md

  No, I couldn't see Hazel mentioning anything to her sister, but then again, if you'd told me twenty-four hours earlier that my aunt would rub herself to orgasm in front of me, I'd have laughed in your face and called you delusional.

  I suppose I felt bad because I'd carried on the way I had.
 It seemed that I'd misread my aunt completely, that she hadn't wanted to see my hard-on, nor did she want to watch me wank or have my tongue squirming into her opening.
 I'd upset her and caused her more anguish than she already felt.
 What we'd done, the lewd scene we'd both participated in was bad enough, and was obviously something she felt ashamed of, and now I'd embarrassed Hazel further, exacerbated the problem by letting myself get out of control.
 And I couldn't see any way of putting it right.
-Report_Story #3